Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 You Help My Letter Writing

 Your magazine provides me with useful information I can use in writing letters to the editor of my local paper.
-I have already had letters published in which I referred to figures given in the Washington Report.
+I have already had letters published in which I referred to figures given in the Washington Report on Middle East Affairs.
 Although I've left Washington, DC, your magazine keeps me informed about Middle East-related events going on out there.
 It is essential reading for activists like me and I don't know what we would do without you.
 I wish I could help more financially.
 Keep up the good work.

 How about you keeping us informed on Middle East and Islamic-related events in your area?
 Write ups and photos of such events all over the country encourage others to be activists too.